hawkular/hawkular-ui/README.md

-# HawkularUi
+# Hawkular UI

+## Hakwular Metrics UI

+This repo contains the embedded UI of [Hawkular Metrics](http://www.hawkular.org/) ([github](https://github.com/hawkular/hawkular-metrics))

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.3.

 ## Development server

-Run `ng serve --base-href="/"` for a dev server.
+From `metrics` directory, Run `ng serve --base-href="/"` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 You need to have a running Hawkular Metrics server on `http://localhost:8080` to allow server communciation.
 Eventually you can configure it in `src/environments/environment.ts`.